Share

 California, the world’s fifth-largest economy, now regularly generates more renewable energy than it needs, data from the system operator shows.

-And during the peak demand period on May 7, another milestone was hit when big batteries discharged 7.2GW of instantaneous power into the grid for the first time, covering more than a quarter of the state’s electricity supply.
+And during the peak demand period on May 17, another milestone was hit when big batteries discharged 7.5GW of instantaneous power into the grid, covering 28% of the state’s electricity supply.

 Graphic: California’s independent system operator

-Over the full 61-day period, renewables met 63% of the state’s demand, on average.
+Over the full 83-day period, renewables met close to two-thirds of the state’s demand, on average.

 California is a world leader in the adoption of solar technologies, sourcing close to 30% of its annual electricity needs directly from the sun.
 It’s also in the midst of a big battery boom, with another 5.2GW of storage expected to come online this year.